Skip Navigation LinksHome : FAA SMS

 FAA SMS

-The Federal Aviation Administration (FAA) Safety Management (SMS) was the introduction of an evolutionary process in system safety and safety management to aviation industry organizations both internal and external to the FAA.
+The Federal Aviation Administration (FAA) safety management system (SMS) introduced an evolutionary process in system safety and safety management to aviation industry organizations both internal and external to the FAA.
 It is a structured process compelling organizations to treat safety management with the same priority as other core business practices.

 The FAA’s role in accident prevention led to the development of this SMS to provide: